Skip to contents

 df_obs_summary

-data.frame; a data.frame with one row per survey containing at least columns size and survey_duration where size is the total number of individuals observed in each survey and survey_duration is the duration of each survey.
+data.frame; a data.frame with one row per survey containing at least columns size and survey_duration where size is the total number of individuals observed below the maximum height of the turbine in each survey and survey_duration is the duration of each survey.
 It can also optionally include a column survey_weight if needed to account for stratification etc. The sum of the survey weights must equal the total number of surveys (to avoid artificially inflating or deflating the survey effort).
 When NULL (the default) will weight surveys equally.

 wilson_correction